Home » Posts tagged 'how to write'

 - The book is rich in cliff-hangers, especially from the mid-way on.
 You really, really want to know what will happen next.

-Another thriller – described by Edmund de Waal as “utterly gripping” (more…)
+Another fast-moving thriller – described by Edmund de Waal as “utterly gripping” (more…)

 One key to writing better is to read critically.
 I attempt to do so, often noting down excerpts from books as I read.
 Here are three examples.